Papagayo Peninsula: Resorts and Hotels

 Papagayo Peninsula is becoming an increasingly popular tourist destination.
-As of 2018, the peninsula is home to 3 resorts: the Four Seasons Costa Rica, the Andaz Peninsula Papagayo Resort, and Planet Hollywood Beach Resort Costa Rica.
+As of 2018, the peninsula is home to 3 resorts: the Four Seasons Costa Rica, the Andaz Peninsula Papagayo Resort, and Nekajui Peninsula Papagayo, a Ritz-Carlton Reserve.
 The Four Seasons Resort has been received numerous awards specifically from Travel + Leisure, such as the 500 World’s Best Hotels in 2009, the World's 3 Best Service 2012 and 2013 until 2022, 25th on the World's Number One Family Beach Resorts in 2016 and the number one resort in Latin America.

 Permanent Residence

 The first luxury resort and development venture in Central America to be ecologically friendly is called Peninsula Papagayo.
 As a group of estate mansions, it is situated among the peninsula's hills.
 Custom private estates, home sites with ocean views and ocean-fronts, as well as opulent condominiums and villas are among the residential options offered in the Peninsula Papagayo real estate's first phase.
 Private estates and villas are available in their own region at the Four Seasons Resort.
 Each private estate owner has access to the Four Seasons Resort's amenities, including housekeeping, room service, use of the Arnold Palmer Golf Course, the hotel spa, and access to the pool and fitness center.
 Additionally, there are condos in the neighborhood named Las Terrazas that look out over the fairways of the Arnold Palmer Golf Course and the Bahia de Culebra.
 The Playa Prieta beachfront estates, the sole beachfront property choice along the peninsula's 15 miles of coastline, are another alternative for a home.
 Contact information for the Four Seasons Costa Rica office handling real estate sales can be found on the Peninsula Papagayo website.